Nicolas-Martins-pr/Res_TP2/README.md

 * Download the code from github or go to code -> open with visual studio.
 * Unzip the files in a folder if you didn't open with VS.
 * Open the folder where all the files are with visual studio.
-* Generate the solution.
+* Generate the solution with cmake GUI.
-* Use the executables of the tp2.
+* Open the solution and debug it or use the executable builded.

 ## Fonctionnalités non terminées